gonzaloburga-cs/Library-Management-System/README.md

 There is an EXE available in the root of the repo.
 It will install the GUI onto your machine.
 If you would like to test the python code yourself, keep reading.

-Before starting the GUI make a virtual environment in whatever directory your would like with python with the command `python -m venv .venv` and then run `path/to/environment/.venv/scripts/activate` and install the necessary dependancies with `pip install -r frontend/requirements.txt`
+Before starting the GUI make a virtual environment in whatever directory your would like with python with the command `python -m venv .venv` and then run `path/to/environment/.venv/scripts/activate` and install the necessary dependancies with `pip install -r frontend/requirements.txt` finally run `python main.py` in the frontend directory (This is important as there's also a main.py in the backend that runs the CLI).

 ### Home Page